 - All of the continent’s most popular and iconic cities (e.g., Venice, Paris, Rome, Barcelona, or Amsterdam)

 Southeast Asia – June to October

-Despite its relatively compact size, Southeast Asia plays host to several climates to match its incredibly diverse landscapes.
-Many travellers avoid the off-season in this region completely, but — with a little extra planning and preparation — it can actually be a fantastic time to travel here.
+As you can imagine, Southeast Asia plays host to several climates to match its incredibly diverse landscapes.
+Many travelers avoid the off-season in this region completely, but — with a little extra planning and preparation — it can actually be a fantastic time to travel here.